SERVQUAL Model of Service Quality

 It’s Your Turn

 What do you think?
-What is your experience with the SERVQUAL Model?
+What is your experience with the SERVQUAL Model of Service Quality?
 Do you recognize the practical explanation or do you have more additions?
 What are your success factors for good quality management?

 Share your experience and knowledge in the comments box below.